Michèle Magema: Biography

-Magema as born in Kinshasa, Zaire in 1977.
+Magema was born in Kinshasa, Zaire in 1977.
 She emigrated to Paris, France in 1984.
 Magema's father was politically active in France as a political refugee.
-In 2002 Michèle Magema received her MA in fine arts from l’Ecole Nationale Supérieure d’Arts de Cergy.
-After her graduation, she traveled to South Korea for a post diploma residency, followed by an Ifritry residency in Morocco.
+In 2002, Michèle Magema received her MA in fine arts from l’Ecole Nationale Supérieure d’Arts de Cergy.
+After her graduation, she traveled to South Korea for a post-diploma residency, followed by an Ifritry residency in Morocco.
 In addition to being a resident artist at the Cité internationale des arts in Paris, she has participated in the Africa Remix Exhibition.
-Her work has been exhibited in the Global Feminisms exhibition at the Brooklyn Museum, the Hirshoron Museum, and Sculpture Garden.
+Her work has been exhibited in the Global Feminisms exhibition at the Brooklyn Museum and the Hirshoron Museum and Sculpture Garden.

-With a background in plastic art Michèle Magema started her career as a painter.
-Then she followed experimenting with video, performance, photography and finally mixing video with drawing and text.
-Nowadays she is a multimedia interdisciplinary artist expressing herself mainly through video performance, where she overlaid different medias such as photography with drawing, drawing with video, photo on lace.
-The art of Michèle Magema has been influenced by many disciplines and artists: in literature and poetry by Baudelaire, Victor Hugo, Maya Angelou, Senghor, Edouard Glissant, Frantz Fanon; in music by Billie Holiday; from the experimental cinema she has been inspired by Antonioni, Fellini, Rossilini, Wim Wenders, Ingmar Bergman, as well as from women artists like Pipilitorist, Cindy Sherman, Anna Mendieta, Eva Esse, Gina Pane, Renée Green.
+With a background in plastic art, Michèle Magema started her career as a painter.
+Then, she followed experimenting with video, performance, photography and finally mixing video with drawing and text.
+Currently, she is a multimedia interdisciplinary artist expressing herself mainly through video performance, where she overlaid different medias such as photography with drawing, drawing with video, and photo on lace.
+The art of Michèle Magema has been influenced by many disciplines and artists: in literature and poetry by Charles Baudelaire, Victor Hugo, Maya Angelou, Léopold Sédar Senghor, Edouard Glissant, and Frantz Fanon; in music by Billie Holiday; in experimental cinema by Antonioni, Fellini, Roberto Rossilini, Wim Wenders, and Ingmar Bergman, as well as from women artists like Pipilitorist, Cindy Sherman, Anna Mendieta, Eva Esse, Gina Pane, and Renée Green.

-Michèle Magema artworks are at the intermediary mental zone between individual histories, global history and art history.
+Michèle Magema's artworks are at the intermediary mental zone between individual histories, global history, and art history.
 She establishes a permanent dialogue between her own stories and souvenirs with the collective memory of the spectators by approaching different themes such as feminism, sociology, politics, and mythology.
 The presence or the absence of the body is always at the centre of her work.

-Michèle Magema earned several art awards and professional achievements among which the first prize of the Dakar Biennale 2004 and the Yango Biennale IFAA prize 2014.
-Some of her works are stored within private contemporary art collections including Sindika Dokolo Collection in Luanda (Angola), Tervuren Contemporary Collection (Belgium) and the Artothèque Villeurbanne (France).
+Michèle Magema earned several art awards and professional achievements, among which the first prize of the Dakar Biennale in 2004 and the Yango Biennale IFAA prize in 2014.
+Some of her works are stored within private contemporary art collections, including Sindika Dokolo Collection in Luanda (Angola), Tervuren Contemporary Collection (Belgium) and the Artothèque Villeurbanne (France).

 One of her most well-known works is Oyé Oyé, (2004) a two‐channel video installation, in which a woman (Magema) is shown marching in place on the left, while on the right historic footage of Zaire's Mobutu Sese Seko overseeing parades of Congolese cultural pride.